 '''

-cadmin --enable-redundant-mgmt-network --node r1lead yes
+cadmin --enable-redundant-mgmt-network --node rllead yes

-r1lead should now be rebooted.
+rllead should now be rebooted.

-cpower --reboot r1lead
+cpower leader reboot rllead

 '''

-For more information about the RMN, see SGI Management Center Installation and Configuration Guide for Clusters.
+For more information about the RMN, see SGI Management Center (SMC) Installation and Configuration Guide for Clusters.

-Configuring MySQL Replication
+Configuring Database Replication

-SGI clusters store cluster information in an internal MySQL database.
-MySQL replication is disabled by default on all clusters.
+SGI clusters store cluster information in an internal database.
+Database replication is disabled by default on all clusters.
+On RHEL 7 and SLES 12 platforms, the database is a MariaDB database.
+On RHEL 6 and SLES 11 platforms, the database is a MySQL database.

-SGI recommends that you enable MySQL replication on very large systems with 20 or more rack leader controllers (RLCs) or 20 or more compute nodes.
-MySQL replication keeps the internal cluster database synchronized.
-The master MySQL database server resides on the admin node.
-When you enable replication, data from the master MySQL database server is replicated to the MySQL database slaves on the RLCs and compute nodes.
+SGI recommends that you enable database replication on very large systems with 20 or more rack leader controllers (RLCs) or 20 or more compute nodes.
+Database replication keeps the internal cluster database synchronized.
+The master database server resides on the admin node.
+When you enable replication, data from the master database server is replicated to the database slaves on the RLCs and compute nodes.
 If your site has a large number of racks, using this feature can reduce the amount of contention for database resources on the admin node.

-The following are some situations in which you might need to enable or disable MySQL replication:
+The following are some situations in which you might need to enable or disable database replication:

-• If database replication is enabled, and the database becomes corrupt, you can disable replication on the entire cluster during the debugging session and reenable it later.
+If database replication is enabled, and the database becomes corrupt, you can disable replication on the entire cluster during the debugging session and reenable it later.

-In some situations, you might need to keep MySQL replication disabled, either for the entire system or only for selected nodes.
+In some situations, you might need to keep database replication disabled, either for the entire system or only for selected nodes.

-• If the system hosts software that cannot be used when database replication is enabled, SGI recommends that you keep database replication disabled.
-You can also disable the MySQL database replication on a particular node.
+If the system hosts software that cannot be used when database replication is enabled, SGI recommends that you keep database replication disabled.
+You can also disable the database replication on a particular node.
 When you disable synchronization on a specific node, that node uses the admin node for database queries.

-To verify whether MySQL database replication is enabled on an RLC or compute node, type the following command:
+To verify whether database replication is enabled on an RLC or compute node, type the following command:

-# cadmin --show-replication-status --node node
+cadmin --show-replication-status --node node